Ayfri/Kore/website/src/jsMain/resources/markdown/doc/concepts/Chat_Components.md

 Chat Components are used to create rich text messages in Minecraft.
 They can include formatting, interactivity, and nested components.
 Kore has functions to create and manipulate Chat Components in a datapack.<br>
-Note that they always works by groups named `ChatComponents`, whenever you create a chat component, you actually create a `ChatComponents`, and you can chain multiple components together using the `+` operator.
+Note that they always work by groups named `ChatComponents`, whenever you create a chat component, you actually create a `ChatComponents`, and you can chain multiple components together using the `+` operator.

 Minecraft sometimes does not allow "complex" chat components with data resolving (`score`, `nbt` and